dtaht/blog-cerowrt/content/post/routing_test_tricks.md

 description = "Try this in your topology!"
 +++

-The APs in the yurtlab are mostly in routed configuration, where all the devices under test are on the same ethernet switch.
+The APs in the yurtlab are mostly in a routed configuration, where all the devices under test are on the same ethernet switch.
 To do a test of some configuration, all I do is do a ifdown lan on the devices I want to talk to wirelessly, and the babel protocol figures out which